DimeHr/Top_shoP/README.md

 * For **Sass**, any change will update the styles in realtime, no additional configuration or reload needed.

+### Server Reloading

+If you want your server react to your changes in development mode execute `npm install -g node-dev` before `npm start`

 ### Redux DevTools

 **We recommend using the [Redux DevTools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).**